ahmedelbougha/birdie-test/README.md

 f.
 You may notice that the `count` in API call are not reflecting the actual returned count of records, I believe this is an improvement

 g.
-I implemented Github action to fetch dependencies, check the linting, run the tests and deploy to a server for both Frontend and Backend, that way I made my build and changes deployments easier and smoother.
+I implemented Github action to fetch dependencies, check the linting, run the tests and deploy to a server for both Frontend and Backend, that way I made my builds and changes deployments to AWS server easier and smoother.

 h.
 If I have more time for this task, I would implement docker/docker-compose in order to make it easier to test.